maplibre/swiftui-dsl/README.md

 issues should all be tracked in GitHub.
 DISCUSS comments (should migrate to GitHub issues/discussions) are deeper questions.
 Input welcome.

+WARNING: This section is slightly out of date.
+We are targeting MapLibre 6.0 pre-releases, so the docs are not totally up to date.

 The skeleton is already in place for several of the core concepts, including style layers and sources, but these are incomplete.
 You can help by opening a PR that fills these in.
 For example, if you wanted to fill out the API for the line style layer, head over to [the docs](https://maplibre.org/maplibre-native/ios/api/Classes/MGLLineStyleLayer.html)